oparry-ukaea/NESO/examples/Diffusion/README.md

 ### cwipi

+    N.B.
+To run the `cwipi` example, NESO must be built with configuration option -DNESO_BUILD_CWIPI_EXAMPLES=ON and Nektar++ must have been built with option -DNEKTAR_USE_CWIPI=ON.
+    The easiest way to enable all required options is to build the 'cwipi' variant of NESO via spack; i.e. spack install neso+cwipi

 Configuration files for the  `cwipi` example can be found in `examples/Diffusion/cwipi`.

 Like the previous example, an unsteady anisotropic diffusion problem is solved.